Shahrullo/django-locallibrary/README.md

 ## Overview

 This web application creates an online catalog for a small local library, where users can browse available books and manage their accounts.

+The main features that have currently been implemented are:

+  * There are models for books, book copies, genre, language and authors.